0xcyb3rv1k1ng/jfg/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+You will need an Ethereum Wallet Address to interact with the graph feature.
+If you would like to interact with this code on your local machine, simply follow the Installation instructions below.
 *

 ### Installation